top of page

 Collected Writings from the Fifth Avenue Writers is a delightful read.
 Each piece draws you in to want to read more.
 A great book to consider as a gift.
 You can pick up and put down and go back and reread your favorites.
 I love that it's a collaboration of several writers each with their own unique style.

-"Captivating and emotionally resonant.
-A mandatory addition to the library of any serious lover of contemporary literature.
-Rodenz has solidified her voice as one of the most important of her generation."
+Josephine is captivating and although historical, relevant today.
+A mandatory addition to the library of any serious lover of literature.

 GET IN TOUCH